alex-m-norris/amn-design-system/README.md

   <h1 align="center">Alex M. Norris - Design System</h1>

   <p align="center">
-    This is an open source design system made for my personal projects that i work on developing.
+    This is an open source design system made for my personal projects that I work on developing.
     <br />
     <a href="#"><strong>Explore the docs » Coming soon!</strong></a>
     <br />